 Until recently, many businesses have been able to commercialize customer data without much oversight.
 But regulations are changing as customers rightfully begin to understand that their consent and any data they supply is theirs unless agreed otherwise.

+There are two issues at play: privacy and consent.
 Respecting consent and privacy usually means some combination of anonymization techniques and consent forms in your customer experience optimization.

 There is a risk spectrum for the kinds of information you can and cannot use for marketing.
 As a marketer who wants to start optimizing, you must create a data governance strategy that considers the kinds of data you need in order to run different types of tests.